AdvancedPhotonSource/rsMap3D/docs/MPI_Info.md

 ## Class API Changes

-New MPI classes based on original classes have been implemented.
-There are a few sharp edges due to synchronization.
-They are located in files with the `mpi` prefix.
+MPI is implemented in new classes based on the original classes.Due to sharp edges, they are located in source files with the `mpi` prefix.
 The constructors of MPI classes will require an additional argument: the `mpiComm`.
 When creating your own scripts, this can be created via the following block of code.
 It is also highly recommended to use the process rank to prevent the program from repeating script work.

 ```python
 from mpi4py import MPI